6 SMS use cases for driving more sales, with 11 examples to inspire your next send

 3. Keep recent buyers in the know

-Remember: The top types of text messages consumers want to receive more often from brands include transactional text messages like delivery, shipment, and order confirmations.
+According to Klaviyo’s SMS consumer sentiment report, the top types of text messages consumers want to receive more often from brands include transactional text messages like delivery, shipment, and order confirmations.

 Katherine Burlock